marco-tranzatto/ORB_SLAM2/README.md

 rosbag can be selected within the launch file.
 If the resulting estimated trajectory is implausible, try decrease the rate (-r parameter for the rosbag node section in the launch files) or tune the compational complexity by changing the ORBextractor.nFeatures parameter in the *.yaml settings files found at Examples/ROS/Stereo/
 Topics can be changed by changing the remap command in launch files or by changing the source code at ros_stereo.cc.

+#2 Options

+Most configuration parameters can bechanged by a .yaml-file found in Examples/Stereo.
+Use the launch file to specitfy the .yaml file that should be loaded.
+The parameter file contains short descriptions of the influence of each variable.

 #2 Available Topics
 Additional to all topics of the respective base implementation: